rubycorns/rorganize.it/README.md

     brew install imagemagick

-Or for Linux run (or with the package manager of your choice):
+On Ubuntu/Debian, you can run (or with the package manager of your choice):

     sudo apt-get install imagemagick

-You also need to install postgres tools on Linux:
+You also need to install postgres tools on Ubuntu/Debian:

     sudo apt-get install libpq-dev